sbackus/antifa-witches/README.md

 Give the witches time to make magic, to talk with each other and plan.
 They might stop NatziCon before it even begins.
 That's great.

 ### CONVENTION ORGANIZER
-1. Cunning and Sly.
+1. Cunning and Sly
-2: Greedy and Wicked.
+2: Greedy and Wicked
-3: Clueless and Exploitable.
+3: Clueless and Exploitable
-4: A youtube celebrity.
+4: A youtube celebrity
-5: An opportunistic politician.
+5: An opportunistic politician
-6: Ruthless and Corrupt.
+6: Ruthless and Corrupt

 ### NATZICON 2020 IS BEING HELD IN A
 1: Creepy